qgiraux/CulturTour/readme.md

 ## Usage
 1. Search for a Location
   Enter a location in the search bar on the left panel.
   Click the "Search" button to center the map on the searched location.
 2. Filter Data
   Use the checkboxes to filter by types of equipment or locations.
   Adjust the distance slider to filter features within a specific radius of the selected point.
   Click on the map to select a point for distance filtering.
 3. View Feature Details
   Click on a feature on the map to view its details in a popup.
   The popup includes:
     Name
     Address
     Type
     INSEE/SIREN code
     Telephone
     Email
 4. Export to CSV
   After applying filters, click the "Export to CSV" button to download the filtered data as a CSV file.

 ##Project Structure
 ```
 src/
 ├── App.tsx               # Main application component
 ├── components/           # Reusable components
-├── assets/               # Static assets (e.g., images, icons)
+├── public/               # Static assets (e.g., images, geojson)
 ├── styles/               # CSS or SCSS files
 └── utils/                # Utility functions
 ```